vikingeducation/prep_basics/test-yourself-answers.md

 #### Pseudo-Code

 Basically shorthand for what you are planning to code.
 It's like sketching for programmers.
+You might use a personal, or group, short-hand to desrcribe how you will code something without writing out grammatically correct or fleshed-out code.
+It's a bit like writing down bullet points before writing an essay.

 #### C